-- personalized options for students to be transition ready with content knowledge and critical essential skills; - a focus on the instructional core with student proficiency and growth; - opportunities and access measures that go beyond tested subjects to allow for a well-rounded education and a broader picture of school performance; - data requirements that shine a light on closing the achievement gap; and - an innovation pilot for a competency-based model.
+- personalized options for students to be transition ready with content knowledge and critical essential skills; - a focus on instruction with student proficiency and growth; - opportunities and access measures that go beyond tested subjects to allow for a well-rounded education and a broader picture of school performance; - data requirements that shine a light on closing the achievement gap; and - an innovation pilot for a competency-based model.

 The proposed system recommends both measures for rating a school and for reporting greater information.
 An overall rating will be determined by student and school performance on five indicators-Proficiency, Growth, Achievement Gap Closure, Transition Readiness and Opportunity and Access.
-Schools and districts would receive an overall rating described by one of six labels (i.e., Outstanding, Excellent, Good, Fair, Concern or Intervention).
+Schools and districts would receive an overall rating using one of six descriptive labels (i.e., Outstanding, Excellent, Good, Fair, Concern or Intervention).

-As the work groups discussed the proposed system at the January meetings, there was strong agreement on the indicators proposed and the overall accountability.
-Consequential Review suggested changes that were presented to the Accountability Steering Committee.
-While the indicator of opportunity and access has received support in concept, the specific measures and whether the measures should be included in the rating of a school or in reporting only has been a point of discussion and has received mixed feedback.
+As the work groups discussed the proposed system at its January meetings, there was strong agreement on the indicators proposed and the overall accountability.
+Consequential Review suggested changes that were presented to Accountability Steering.
+While the indicator of opportunity and access has received support in concept, the specific measures and whether the measures should be included in the rating of a school or in reporting only has been a point of discussion and mixed feedback.